In this article, I am going to focus on how to use TestNG Annotations in Selenium with appropriate examples.

 Now, consider a case where your system has the right version of Java needed for annotations but the error still appears.

-Syntax error, annotations are only available if source level is 1.5 or greater.
+Syntax errors and annotations are only available if the source level is 1.5 or greater.

 What will you do now?
 There are three options to rectify this situation.